 If you want your favorite people to be featured in a larger format, try one of the following two techniques to promote them:

 2. The alternative way of tagging someone as a favorite person (this is not the same as marking a photo as a favorite photo) comes in handy chiefly when you’re not already inside the smart album ‘People’.
-If you are, on any account drag and drop like prescribed in method #1.
 Provided you are elsewhere in your Photos app though and stumble upon a photo of a friend you want to spontaneously promote to a favorite person, do this:

 - From anywhere in your Photos app, expand the photo to full view.